DaveCaulfield/Zapp/README.md

 # zapp

 zapp is a free online game.
 The game is designed to be an easy to use and fun game where users can enjoy the challenge of zapping an animated UFO.
-The game is styled with a retro arcade game theme and brings the sounds and feel of an old arcade game to mobile, tablet, laptop and desktop for anyone to enjoy.
+The game is styled with a retro arcade game theme and brings the sounds and feel of an old arcade game to mobile, tablet, laptop and desktop for any age group to enjoy.
+A modern twist is brought to the game by the use of crypto coins as the scoring system for zapping the UFO.

 Play [zapp](https://davecaulfield.github.io/zapp/)